Articles

 Companies can – and should – decline specific reimbursement requests

-So if a company agrees to reimburse for mileage driven for company purposes, does that mean employee mileage reimbursement law states it must pay every claim?
+So if a company agrees to reimburse employees for mileage driven for company purposes, does that mean employee mileage reimbursement law states it must pay every claim?
 Most certainly not.
 Like many other aspects of employment, companies can and should establish guidelines that spell out mileage reimbursement requirements and rates.
 They can then act with confidence if they feel they should deny a specific claim.

 An effective mileage reimbursement policy starts with the usual language that employees have valid driver licenses and adequate automobile insurance.
 Then it should add as much detail as needed to cover anticipated contingencies, such as excluded activities like personal trips and commutes to and from home.
 There should be explanations of policy violations and accompanying discipline.